-Blanching just means to quickly boil, and usually the food is then drained and plunged into ice water to stop the cooking and preserve the color of the food.
-Make sure to have a large bowl of ice water on hand before you plunge the fresh beans into the water them.
+Blanching just means to quickly boil, then drain and plunge into ice water to stop the cooking and preserve the color of the food.
+Make sure to have a large bowl of ice water on hand as you get ready to blanch the green beans.

 Bring a large pot of salted water to a boil, cook the beans for about 4 to 7 minutes, depending on how thick they are (thin haricot verts will take less time, thicker green beans will take longer).